-For Non-Network Benefits for sleep studies you must notify the Claim Administrator five business days before scheduled services are received.
-If you fail to notify the Claims Administrator, Benefits will be reduced to 50% of Eligible Expenses.
+For Non-Network Benefits for Genetic Testing and sleep studies, you must obtain prior authorization five business days before scheduled services are received.
+If you do not obtain prior authorization as required, Benefits will be reduced to 50% of Eligible Expenses.